simonsfoundation/regulatory_network_examples/README.md

 then before running other notebooks in the folder open `decrypt files using password.ipynb` and follow the instructions in the notebook to decrypt data files.

-Once all data has been encrypted most networks can be displayed by openning the other notebooks and then selecting `Cell --> Run All` in the Jupyter menu.
+Once all data has been decrypted most networks can be displayed by opening the other notebooks and then selecting `Cell --> Run All` in the Jupyter menu.

 Click below to launch a binder container instance for this repository